-Having decided that there is sufficient evidence and a prima facie case to justify the initiation of an anti-dumping investigation, the Commission has begun an investigation in terms of Section 16 of the International Trade Administration Act, 2002 (the ITA Act).
-The Commission will conduct its investigation in accordance with the relevant sections of the ITA Act, and the Anti-Dumping Regulations of the International Trade Administration Commission of South Africa (ADR) giving due regard to the World Trade Organisation Agreement on Implementation of Article VI of the GATT 1994 (the Anti-Dumping Agreement).
-Both the ITA Act and the ADR are available on the Commission's website (www.itac.org.za) or from the Trade Remedies section, on request.
+Having decided that there is sufficient evidence and a prima facie case to justify the initiation of an investigation, the Commission has begun an investigation in terms of section 16 of the International Trade Administration Act, 2002 (the ITA Act).
+The Commission will conduct its investigation in accordance with the relevant sections of the ITA Act and the Anti-Dumping Regulations of the International Trade Administration Commission (ADR).

+Both the ITA Act and the ADR are available on the Commission's website (www.itac.orq.za) or from the Trade Remedies section, on request.

-PROCEDURES AND TIME LIMITS
+PROCEDURES AND TIME FRAMES

-In order to obtain the information it deems necessary for its investigation, the Commission will send non-confidential versions of the application and questionnaires to all known importers and exporters, and known representative associations.

-The trade representatives of the exporting country have also been notified.

-Importers and other interested parties are invited to contact the Commission as soon as possible in order to determine whether they have been listed and were furnished with the relevant documentation.
-If not, they should immediately ensure that they are sent the necessary documents.
-The questionnaire has to be completed and any other representations must be made within the time limit set out below.
+In order to obtain the information, it deems necessary for its investigation, the Commission will send non-confidential versions of the application and questionnaires to all known importers and exporters and known representative associations.
+The trade representative of the USA had also been notified.
+Importers and other interested parties are invited to contact the Commission as soon as possible to determine whether they have been listed and were furnished with the relevant documentation.
+If not, they should immediately ensure that they are sent copies.
+The questionnaire has to be completed, and any other representations must be made within the time limit set out below.

-The Senior Manager: Trade Remedies II, should receive all responses, including non-confidential copies of the responses, not later than 30 days from the date hereof, or from the date on which the letter accompanying the abovementioned guestionnaire was received.
+The Senior Manager: Trade Remedies II, should receive all responses, including non-confidential copies of the responses, not later than 30 days from the date hereof, or from the date on which the letter accompanying the questionnaire was received.
+The said letter shall be deemed to have been received 7 days after the day of its dispatch.

 Late submissions will not be accepted except with the prior written consent of the Commission.
-The Commission will give due consideration to written requests for an extension of not more than 14 days on good cause shown (properly motivated and substantiated), if received prior to the expiry of the original 30 day period.
+The Commission will give due consideration to written requests for an extension of not more than 14 days on good cause shown (properly motivated and substantiated), if received prior to the expiry of the original 30-days period.
 Merely citing insufficient time is not an acceptable reason for extension.
 Please note that the Commission will not consider requests for extension by the Embassy on behalf of exporters.

-The information submitted by any party may need to be verified by the investigating officers in order for the Commission to take such information into consideration.
+The information submitted by any party may need to be verified by the Investigating officers in order for the Commission to take such information into consideration.
 The Commission may verify the information at the premises of the party submitting the information, within a short period after the submission of the information to the Commission.
 Parties should therefore ensure that the information submitted would subsequently be available for verification.
 It is planned to do the verification of the information submitted by the exporters within three to five weeks subsequent to submission of the information.

 This period will only be extended if it is not feasible for the Commission to do it within this time period or upon good cause shown, and with the prior written consent of the Commission, which should be requested at the time of the submission.
-It should be noted that unavailability of, or inconvenience to consultants will not be considered to be good cause.
+It should be noted that unavailability of, or inconvenience to consultants will not be considered good cause.